Heat (Heat Wave)

 such as meats and nuts, which increase metabolic heat.

-Avoid using salt tablets unless directed to do so by a physician.
+- Avoid using salt tablets unless directed to do

 salt intake.

-NEVER leave children or pets alone in closed vehicles.
-Temperatures
+- NEVER leave children or pets alone in closed

 to such high temperatures can kill in minutes.